 Interview by Laura Cabiscol

-For those not familiar with your work, tell us a bit about your practice, your background and inspirations.
+For those unfamiliar with your work, tell us a bit about your practice, background and inspirations.

 How does your background in architecture intertwine with your current artistic practice?
 Which topics are you most interested in exploring with your work?